rfong/rflog/_posts/2021-06-25-brain-hygiene.md

 <a href="https://poorlydrawnstore.com/products/dont-forget-print"><img alt="Don't forget: Drink water.
 Get sunlight.
 You're basically a houseplant with more complicated emotions. by poorlydrawnlines.com" src="{{site.baseurl}}/assets/images/2021-06-25-houseplant-emotions.png" /></a>

+Sleep hygiene is another really important one for many people! [f.lux](https://justgetflux.com/) goes a really long way in filtering blue light out of your displays after the sun goes down so that your body isn't artificially scammed out of getting sleepy.

+Distractibility Accountabilibbudies seem to vary on their sleep hygiene needs otherwise, though.
+Some benefit from white noise machines, some don't.
+Some need to have sunlight gradually cranked up onto their face in the morning, and some desire perfect darkness until the moment they awaken.

 What are your top 2-3 needs to keep your body happy?

 ## Channeling your focus